thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/basic-elements-attributes/README.md

 ### Estimated Completion Time
 10 minutes

-1. Navigate to \Demos\Chapter03A-HTML\basics\meta.html
+1. Navigate to `\Demos\Chapter03A-HTML\basics\meta.html`
 Load the page and view the Japanese characters
 Change the comments for the character encoding and reload

-1. In your /WIP folder create a file called htmlbasics.html
+1. In your `/WIP` folder create a file called `htmlpractice.html`

-gi1.
-In this empty file start typing html and use the pop-up.
+1. In this empty file start typing html and use the pop-up to choose the html5 template.

-1. Follow the slide and add a favicon to your document created in the last lab
+1. Follow the slide and add a favicon to this document.

+1. Add an h1 element with the text

-1. Copy some intenational characters into a `<p>` element on your page.
+1. Copy some international characters into a `<p>` element on your page.
 Try using different character encodings.

 1. Google for Mozilla Developer Network and read the search results description.